javalosp/advanced_programming/Lecture_4/Lecture_4_Quiz.md

 int *ptr = new int;
 ```

 - [ ] a).
-Declares a pointer to an integer and initializes it to nullptr.
+Declares a pointer to an integer and initialises it to nullptr.
 - [x] b).
 Declares a pointer to an integer and allocates memory for it.
 - [ ] c).
 Declares an integer and allocates memory for it.
 - [ ] d).
 Declares a pointer to an integer and assigns it the value 0.